 For information and analysis of the deterministic, trackable space objects, the DISCOS database was developed [RD.87].
 DISCOS (ESA’s Database and Information System Characterising Objects in Space) is a catalogue on Earth orbiting space objects and debris.

 DISCOS can be used to extract detailed data on all the tracked objects.
 DISCOS is implemented at and maintained by ESA/ESOC.
-It is accessible for registered users only.
+It is accessible via https://discosweb.esoc.esa.int for registered users only.

 Statistical analysis

-A statistical tool, ESABASE2/DEBRIS, was developed for a detailed impact risk assessment of smaller, nontrackable particles [RD.30].
-ESABASE2/DEBRIS is a fully three dimensional numerical analysis tool including directional and geometrical effects and spacecraft shielding considerations.
-It is based on environment and particle/wall interaction models and includes several meteoroid and space debris flux models.
+Overview

-The user specifies the mission, spacecraft geometry, attitude and shielding as well as the particle type, size and velocity range to be analysed.
-The computed output includes:
+Some tools to perform a statistical microparticle risk assessment are listed below.
+In general, the user specifies the mission, spacecraft geometry, attitude and shielding as well as the particle type, size and velocity range to be analysed.
+The computed output typically includes:

-the number of impacts;
+the average number of impacts;

 the resulting number of damaging impacts taking into account the spacecraft shielding and damage assessment equations;